Bhavya/Bokfritti/README.md

 Application
 -----------
 ###Running
 You can run Bokfritti by navigating to the relevant application directory and launching the standalone executable inside.
 Bokfritti has been compiled for MS Windows, Mac OSX, and Linux.
+You can also choose to run the included `*.jar` files as applets.

 ###Modifying
 You require Processing to modify the `*.pde` files for this application.
 The Minim audio library is included.